sumeru-26/P-Dilemma-Test-Env/README.md

 Copies - Number of copies of a single strategy present in the tournament.

-Sessions - Number of ~150 rounds matches to play.
+Strategies - Specify strategies to play in the tournament.

 ## Strategies Implemented